5 Ways to Improve Sustainability With Foam

 3. Use recycled materials

+The idea that foam can’t be recycled at all is not true.
 Foam can be industrially recycled – just like other packaging materials.
 That’s why we at Foam Industries use recycled foam whenever possible to create new foam packaging pieces.
 Our initiatives include:

-• Partnering with Pregis to source recycled PolyPlank® Renew Foam
+- Partnering with Pregis to source recycled PolyPlank® Renew Foam

-• Using recycled product whenever possible
+- Using recycled products whenever possible

-• Recycling 99% of our post-industrial waste
+- Recycling 99% of our post-industrial waste

 ► Related Content: Learn More About Our Sustainability Initiatives